Zhuohao-Li/ecem202a_project_23fall/docs/report.md

 # 2. Related Work

-We did a survey and literrature review about the current and past LLMs.
+We did a following survey and literrature review about the current and past LLMs.

 ## GPT-3 Family Associated with GPT-4
 Generative Pre-trained Transformers, or GPTs, represent a series of evolutionary steps in the domain of natural language processing and machine learning.
 Developed by OpenAI, these models have set new benchmarks in the field of AI with their ability to understand and generate human-like text.